 Artist statement / Contact:

 ‘I make paintings that misbehave.
 They come together through collision, abrasion, and the occasional truce between colour and mark.
 Nothing is neat.
 Nothing is fixed.
-My studio sits at the edge of shifting urban and natural environments, and this geography shapes how my paintings behave.
-My studio looks over to Solsbury Hill.
-The space can be noisy, provisional, always in flux, and the work absorbs this instability.
-Canvases gather grit, weather, fragments of movement and place; nothing settles for long.
-I work across several pieces at once, allowing the environment—and my own uncertainty—to seep into each surface.
+My studio overlooks Solsbury Hill, at the edge of shifting urban and natural environments, and this constant flux shapes the work.
+Canvases absorb grit, weather, and fragments of place.
+I work on multiple pieces at once, letting environment and uncertainty seep into each surface.

 For discussions, collaborations, sales or a studio visit with a cup of tea, contact me below.